New Florida Law Lets Residents Challenge School Textbooks

 "We found them to be full of political indoctrination, religious indoctrination, revisionist history and distorting our founding values and principles, even a significant quantity of pornography," he says.

-The pornography, Flaugh says, was in literature and novels such as Angela's Ashes, A Clockwork Orange and books by author Tony Morrison, which were in school libraries or on summer reading lists.
+The pornography, Flaugh says, was in literature and novels such as Angela's Ashes, A Clockwork Orange and books by author Toni Morrison, which were in school libraries or on summer reading lists.

 Flaugh says he's just as concerned about how textbooks describe U.S. history and our form of government.
 "I spent over 20 hours with a book called 'United States Government,'" he says.

-Note: A previous version of this story misspelled author Toni Morrison's name as Tony.